programacion-goto

-In the previous entry, we saw that flow control is a fundamental part of any programming language that allows us to control the execution of the program and make decisions.
+In the previous post, we saw that flow control is a fundamental part of any programming language, which allows us to control the program’s execution and make decisions.

-One of the first instructions used for flow control is the GO-TO command.
-The GO-TO command is an instruction that allows jumping from one section of code to another without executing the intermediate code.
+One of the first instructions used for flow control was the GO-TO command.
+The GO-TO command is an instruction that allows jumping from one section of code to another, without executing the intermediate code.

-In other words, it allows changing the flow of execution of the program.
+That is, it allows changing the program’s execution flow.
 It is used to implement flow control structures, such as loops and conditionals, and also to jump to a specific section of code based on some condition.

 The use of the GO-TO command is very simple.
-You simply use the reserved word GO-TO, followed by a label that identifies the section of code to which you want to jump.
-The label is identified with a name and is placed in the section of code that you want to skip.
+You simply use the reserved word GO-TO, followed by a label that identifies the section of code you want to jump to.
+The label is identified by a name and is placed in the section of code you want to jump to.

 // code that will execute